minvws/nl-kat-coordination/.github/pull_request_template.md

 ### Proof
 _Please add some proof of your working change here, unless this is not required (e.g. this PR is trivial)._

+### Video demo
+_Please create a short screen recording to show off the new functionality, if there are interesting new features for end-users._

 ---

 ### Code Checklist